maubanel/UE5-Blueprints/orbiting-actors-iii/README.md

 ##### `Step 19.`\|`ITB`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Go back to the nodes where you are setting the rotation in degrees.
-Add a **Get Clockwise** node to access this variable.
+Add a **Get Turn Clockwise** node to access this variable.

 ![add get clockwise node](images/GetClockwiseVarRm15.jpg)